 Normally a couple of people within your organization will have administrative rights within the Sage CRM application but we focus on developing only a single person as your defined administrator.
 The logic being, if too many people have this role, then really nobody ever takes ownership of this role.

 Learning how Sage CRM works is part of the job, but a bigger part is understanding how your organization works.
 This can include the needs of specific users (example reports) and how different persons and/or departments interact with one another.
 Understanding how your organization’s information management system works can be a very empowering role.

 Great administrators are organized and thoughtful and want the job.
 They verify any issues submitted by staff members before submitting any issues on to our team and (bonus) always submit pictures and/or videos to support the questions or issues they are reporting to us.

-Poor administrators simply forward issues to us without first attempting to understand and verify the issue.
-They rarely if ever submit images and are generally reluctant to do the job.
-This makes it harder for us, but also consider your internal staff.
-If this individual is not approachable or keen on the job, co-workers will be reluctant to ask questions and use the system effective.
+An ineffective administrator makes it harder for us, but also consider your internal staff.
+If this individual is not approachable or keen on the job, co-workers will be reluctant to ask questions and use the system effectively.
 An ineffective administrator inadvertently sabotages your CRM initiative.

 If your designated point person is no longer available for this role, we need you to reassign a new one.
 Any efforts we have made in transferring our knowledge to your point person will have to be re-applied.
 If this happens during the initial deployment of Sage CRM, it can have a detrimental effect on timelines.

 Our recommendation is that you do not proceed with your CRM initiative until you have such a person in place.